qrush/m/README.md

     bundle exec rake test:minitest4

-and the ones for minitest 5 with:
+and the ones for minitest 5 or 6 with:

-    bundle exec rake test:minitest5
+    bundle exec rake test:minitest

 LICENSE